 In the Tate and Louvre galleries planning is supported through the Active Learn Platform.
-The learning manager for mathematics is responsible for the long term and medium-term plans.
-The class teachers are responsible for their own class short term plans and are encouraged to use the Active Learn Platform as a template for topics and themes but to adapt and differentiate these for the individual SEND needs of their cohort.
+The learning manager for mathematics is responsible for the long term and medium term plans.
+There is a skeleton plan produced that leads through all levels for class teachers to use to produce their own planning.
+The class teachers are responsible for their own class short term plans and are encouraged to use the Active Learn Platform and as a template for topics and themes but to adapt and differentiate these for the individual SEN needs of their cohort.
 Planning is monitored and moderated by the Learning Manager at key points throughout the year.

 In Guggenheim planning builds upon the skills learnt in the lower galleries and works towards equipping students with the skills they need to reach success in their qualifications and exams.
-The Learning Manager produces skeleton plans, which is developed by class teachers, in order to meet the needs of their individual class.
+The skeleton plans are provided through this gallery as well, which is then to be developed by class teachers, in order to meet the needs of their individual class.
 This is monitored and moderated by the learning manager with feedback through planning meetings held at key points throughout the year.